2011 El Reno–Piedmont tornado: El Reno outskirts

-Twelve workers were on the site when the tornado struck, and took shelter in the site's change house (a steel container serving as a locker room).
+Twelve workers were on the site when the tornado struck and took shelter in the site's change house (a steel container serving as a locker room).
 Tied down by four steel cables anchored 5.5 ft deep in the ground, the container was pummeled with debris.
-One cable broke and the container was dented, but all twelve workers survived without serious injury.
+One cable broke, and the container was dented, but all twelve workers survived without serious injury.
 The move to tie down change houses for tornado shelters at Cactus drilling rigs had come less than a year before the El Reno–Piedmont tornado, and following the storm Cactus moved to reinforce the change house roofs and position them where the rig would be less likely to topple on to them.
 Damage at the Cactus 117 rig amounted to $14 million.

-After destroying the Cactus rig, the tornado continued moving northeast.
-Just to the west of the rig, it struck a complex of buildings (including a scrap yard, auto repair shop, garage, and grain storage facility).
-The repair shop, the garage, and a farmhouse were destroyed and the grain facility "damaged beyond repair."
-Flying debris from the salvage yard impacted a new natural gas processing plant operated by Devon Energy, but all employees present avoided injury by sheltering on-site in time.
-The damage caused an incident at the plant major gas leak at the plant, which was not secured until nightfall.
+After destroying the Cactus rig, the tornado continued moving east-northeast.
 The tornado then passed between Fort Reno and an Oklahoma Mesonet site, which recorded a sharp drop in atmospheric pressure, as well as a one-minute average wind speed of 115 mph and a maximum wind gust of 151 mph at 4:21 p.m.
 The gust was the highest wind speed ever recorded by the Oklahoma Mesonet.
 The site sustained only minor damage, the tornado likely having passed several hundred yards from it.
 Fort Reno sustained some structural damage.
+North of El Reno along US 81, a home was leveled at EF4 intensity.

-El Reno–Piedmont
+Satellite tornado observations

 Leaving the environs of El Reno, the tornado then tracked through miles of mainly agricultural land.
 Widespread EF3 damage, pockmarked with areas of EF4 damage, was found between the towns of El Reno and Piedmont.

 During the tornado's journey between El Reno and Piedmont, at least two satellite tornadoes were present at different times.
-The first was only recognized after-the-fact using radar data.
+The first was only recognized after the fact using radar data.
 That data shows the El Reno–Piedmont tornado and a separate cyclonic tornado, originating from the same mesocyclone, rotating in a counterclockwise fashion about a single common center (in a demonstration of the Fujiwhara effect) for several minutes, before merging at approximately 4:35 p.m.
 The second satellite came just minutes later.
 At 4:37 p.m., a Storm Prediction Center employee observed this separate vortex several miles northwest of Richland as it rotated around the main tornado for two minutes—only 50 yd wide or so, it produced no damage that could be distinguished from that of the larger tornado, and was thus assigned a damage rating of EF0.